onaio/help/faqs/_posts/2017-02-21-faq-public-projects.md

 category: faq
 ---

 Projects in Ona allow users to group forms that share characteristics.
 A project can either be public or private.
-See our guide on [creating a project](https://help.ona.io/guides/getting-started/#projects) to learn more.
+See our [guide on creating a project](https://help.ona.io/guides/getting-started/#projects) to learn more.

 A key characteristic that forms share within a project are the [access permissions](https://help.ona.io/guides/getting-started/#project-permissions).
 Project access permissions include the setting for either public or private projects.

 ### Public Projects

 Public projects and forms are visible and findable by anyone.
-Anyone can view and download data from the forms in the project and can be viewed on your [public profile page.](https://help.ona.io/guides/user-accounts/#edit-profile)
+Anyone can view and download data from the forms in the project, and they can be viewed on your [public profile page.](https://help.ona.io/guides/user-accounts/#edit-profile)

 To view anyone’s public project, append the username to the Ona URL ona.io/<username> e.g (https://ona.io/betatester).
 A list of all the public projects will be displayed.
 This might be undesirable if you have any sensitive information that should not be accessed by anyone.